Adi Da: Books

 Adi Da authored more than 75 books, including those published posthumously, with key works including his autobiography, The Knee Of Listening, spiritual works such as The Aletheon and The Dawn Horse Testament, and literature such as The Orpheum.
 He wrote prolifically about his spiritual philosophy, creating the Dawn Horse Press in 1973 to publish his books.
 It continues to print many Adi Da-authored titles.
 Best known among these is The Knee Of Listening.
 First published in 1972, it has been reissued in a number of editions, undergoing extensive revisions and additions.
 The first edition was 271 pages long; the latest is 840.
 The Oxford Handbook of New Religious Movements quoted a follower of Adi Da as saying:

 The Aletheon, in particular, was described as "[o]ne of his most important works… on which he put the finishing touches the day he passed".

 Art

 Adi Da graduated from Stanford University in 1963.
 His master's thesis, "a study of core issues in modernism, focused on Gertrude Stein and the leading painters of the same period", demonstrated his interest in art.
 In the last decade of his life, Adi Da focused on creating works of art intended to enable viewers to enter into a "space" beyond limited "points of view".
 These works were primarily photographic and digitally produced large works of pigmented inks on paper or canvas, and monumentally sized works of paint on aluminum.
 He labeled his art "Transcendental Realism".
 He was invited to the 2007 Venice Biennale to participate through an official collateral exhibition, and was later invited to exhibit his work in Florence, Italy, in the 15th century Cenacolo di Ognissanti and the Bargello Museum.
 His work has also been shown in New York, Los Angeles, Amsterdam, Miami, and London.

-Venice and Florence exhibitions

-In 2007 Adi Da's works were included in an official collateral exhibition to the Venice Biennale in Italy.
-The exhibition was curated by Italian art historian Achille Bonito Oliva.
-The exhibit then moved to Florence.
-This solo exhibition in Florence was the first to show contemporary art with Renaissance art, juxtaposing Domenico Ghirlandaio's perspectival Last Supper with Adi Da's aperspectival monumental fabrications.

-Reviews

-The Spectra Suites, a book of Adi Da's art, has an introduction by American art historian and critic Donald Kuspit.
-Kuspit reviewed the work of Adi Da on several occasions, writing:

-His death at his home in Fiji occurred in his studio, while working on his art.